tordj/WonderGUI/doc/guide/The WG Object Model.md

 ```

 The difference between them is, like in normal C++, that wg_dynamic_cast makes a safe attempt to cast and returns nullptr if it fails, while static_cast assumes that you know what you are doing and do it the fast way.

-Worth noting is that wg_dynamic_cast, unlike dynamic_cast,  does not require/enable C++ RTTI.
-WonderGUI has its own methods for introspection and use them instead.

 Finally there is one more way to cast.
 Since we can assign to a StrongPtr from a raw C-style pointer, we can simply get the raw pointer, cast it using normal C++ pointer casting and then assign it to the StrongPtr, like this: